zship/grunt-amd-check/README.md

 grunt-amd-check
 ======================

-grunt-amd-check is a [grunt](http://gruntjs.com/) task to check for broken AMD dependencies in a project.
+grunt-amd-check is a [grunt](http://gruntjs.com/) multitask to check for broken AMD dependencies in a project.